martinkonopka/simple-c-program-tester/README.md

 * [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1)
 * [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1)

-## Can it run on Linux or Mac?
+## Can it run on Mac?

+It can!
+Mac is POSIX OS, so try following [Linux](#linux) instructions.
+If that is not working, please report it.
+Instructions [here](#something-is-not-working).
-It can, probably.
-Although PowerShell is native to Microsoft Windows, it is available for Linux and MacOS too, see [PowerShell repository](https://github.com/PowerShell/PowerShell) for instructions.
-I haven't tested it though.
-You can also create similar script in Bash, or run the tests manually :-)
+Last resort solution is trying PowerShell (it is not tested though).
+Although it is native to Microsoft Windows, it is available for MacOS too, see [PowerShell repository](https://github.com/PowerShell/PowerShell) for instructions.
+You can also run the tests manually :-)